-Glass jars can store a range of foods, but given their shape, they’re ideal for liquids or small foods: soups and stews, homemade trail mix or granola, popcorn or potato chips, bulk grains, nuts, and seeds, or smaller fruits and vegetables and herbs.
+Glass jars can store a range of foods, but given their shape, they’re ideal for liquids or small foods: soups and stews, homemade trail mix or granola, popcorn or potato chips, bulk grains, nuts and seeds, or smaller fruits and vegetables and herbs.

 There’s a certain satisfaction in applying one of our favorite Rs of zero waste.

-It’s actually the material of choice to store food around the world.
+Metal is another go-to substitute for plastic food containers and is the material of choice to store food around the world.

-In India, for instance, stainless steel containers (just like the stainless steel thali dishes you probably find at your favorite Indian restaurant) are used for food storage instead of plastic Tupperware.
+In India, for instance, stainless steel containers (just like the stainless steel thali dishes you probably find at your favorite Indian restaurant) are used for food storage instead of old plastic Tupperware.

-Like glass, stainless steel is non-porous, i.e. colors and flavors won’t embed themselves in the container.
+Like glass, stainless steel is non-porous, meaning colors and flavors won’t embed themselves in the container.